-If we don’t secure the full $36.3 million in NSW Government grants, Council will review the proposal and prioritise what is included to ensure the final design includes the community’s highest needs and that it can be built within the available budget.
+If we don’t secure the full amount in funding, Council will review the proposal and prioritise what is included to ensure the final design includes the community’s highest needs and that it can be built within the available budget.
 The business case for the $46 million proposal is only affordable if sufficient grants and external funding is secured.

 The sale or leasing of the Batemans Bay community centre and visitor centre will also contribute towards the costs.
 These services will relocate into the new facility under the business case.

 Where will money come from for the facility’s operation and maintenance?